parrrate/exercises/src/overview.md

 Random Rust exercises.

+**Warning: this is a live-edited website, errors and accidental spoilers are to be expected.**

 # Solutions

-Currently solutions are only provided in a non-human-readable form in the page source.
+Currently solutions are mostly provided in a non-human-readable form in the page source.
 Those are mostly intended for testing that the exercise is even possible to solve.
 ```rust
 # /*